 The looseness and freedom of this gesture exercise lifted my spirits after the previous week’s disappointment with myself.
 Many of my sketches seem to express this joy.

 In week five, we considered “how objects behave in space.”
 I liked the challenge of truly looking at a lantern, a bottle of dish detergent, and a lampshade to determine proportion, shape, and line.
 I also greatly appreciated Paul’s advice to be in the moment while engaged in drawing: “Don’t focus on where you think you should be (skill-wise) or what your drawing should look like.
 Be here now!”

-During week seven’s still-life exercise with two objects, I was very aware of the lovely negative-space shape made by the inside of my grandmother’s silver teapot’s handle.
+During week seven’s still-life exercise with two objects, I became very aware of the lovely negative-space shape made by the inside of my grandmother’s silver teapot’s handle, something I might not have noticed prior to the class.
 As I gazed at the teapot and a green vase from TSA’s closet of diverse objects, Paul suggested, “Let the shape lead you to the line.”

 On the eighth class, we had a new model, and Paul instructed us to “build a height and width for the form and then plant a shoulder.”
 I liked the use of the verb “to plant” in a drawing context because it implied bold, purposeful action, a deliberate sowing of a seed from a burlap bag, a strong line from which something new can grow.

 Planting the first shoulder of the form is an act of bravery, a commitment that changes a blank scroll of paper into a potential drawing.
 The first line transforms an idea into artistic reality, the abstract to the concrete, and fear-paralysis (“Will the line be perfect?”) into definitive action.